cosmos/cosmjs/packages/faucet/README.md

                           "uatom" or "ucosm, mstake".
 FAUCET_CREDIT_AMOUNT_TKN  Send this amount of TKN to a user requesting TKN.
 TKN is
                           a placeholder for the token's denom.
 Defaults to 10000000.
 FAUCET_REFILL_FACTOR      Send factor times credit amount on refilling.
-Defauls to 8.
+Defaults to 8.
 FAUCET_REFILL_THRESHOLD   Refill when balance gets below factor times credit amount.
                           Defaults to 20.
 FAUCET_COOLDOWN_TIME      Time (in seconds) after which an address can request